CROPSCAN, Inc.

 as outside in direct sunlight.

-- White Standard Up & Down - Uses a white card with known spectral reflectance to calibrate the up and down sensors relative to each other.
+- White Standard Up & Down - Uses a white panel with known spectral reflectance to calibrate the up and down sensors relative to each other.

 Advantages: